azkaban/azkaban/docs/containerization-design.rst

 #.
 The ingress controller will provide necessary routing between web server and the flow pods running on
    kubernetes infrastructure.
 A key aspect of this architecture is that the routes between web server and flow pods need to be updated dynamically at flow dispatch time and right after a flow finishes.

-The Ambassador Ingress Controller enables this by providing APIs that are key to dynamically updating these routes.
+#.
+The Ambassador Ingress Controller essentially provides a dynamically configurable reverse proxy that
+   allows routing of request from the web server to the correct flow pod.
 This is realized through annotations [3]_.

 Logging in Executor